 Modern kitchens will highlight cabinets in neutral colors, if not white or gray tones.
 White gloss cabinets, in particular, are quite popular in modern kitchen designs, though matte white also fits in.

 Contrasting the colors of your cabinets with floors, wall paint, and décor is another great way to add modern flair to the main hub of your home.
-Some ideas to add contrasting modern flair might be to pair white cabinets with a navy blue kitchen island or dark gray cabinets with a white countertop.
+Some ideas to add contrasting modern flair might be to pair white cabinets with a navy blue kitchen cabinet island or dark gray or black cabinets with a white countertop.
 Using the contrast of light and dark colors is a modern technique to draw attention or intrigue in a monochromatic kitchen.

 Another way to add modern flair to your kitchen cabinets is to consider cabinets that function in unconventional ways that still offer functionality.
 Some modern cabinets open up rather from left to right!

 “Instead of upper cabinets that open with hinges, you could have flip-up door cabinets—something that shows you’re thinking outside of the box.
 You can take normal, standard designs and make them even more functional.” —Madi, Vevano Home Designer

 Less is more with modern cabinets, so select a collection without recessed or raised panels.
 We have various frameless cabinets that work well with a modern design style, as they have clean, straight lines.

 Form and function are essential in modern cabinetry so select base cabinets with rollout shelves or hidden trash compartments to maximize space and add convenience.

 2. Ramp Up Your Cabinet Organization